- State code

 Yes if the provider is a licensed telehealth network using a clinician licensed in your state and a registered compounding pharmacy.
 A copy of the prescription accompanies the shipment.
 Off-channel research peptide vendors are not part of this model.

-Speak with a licensed clinician
+Speak with a licensed clinician in Tennessee

 Online intake, blood panel, a real clinical decision.
 If sermorelin is not for you, you are not prescribed it.